-1. Admission requirements are appropriate to the learning outcome goals of the program and are as specified on the Ontario Qualifications Framework (OQF).
+- 1. Admission requirements are appropriate to the learning outcome goals of the program and are as specified on the Ontario Qualifications Framework (OQF). - 2.
+Admission to a bachelor program normally requires at a minimum an Ontario Secondary School Diploma or equivalent, six university or university/college courses at the Grade 12 level, a minimum average of 65%, and any additional requirements.